 The non-profit Piedmont Heights Community Improvement Foundation (PHCIF) was formed in 2013 to raise money for neighborhood improvements and implement the master plan.

-In 2014 the PHCA Business Committee was organized to give local businesses a voice in PHCA and to preserve and enhance the mixed-use character of the neighborhood.
+In 2014 the PHCA Business Alliance was organized to give local businesses a voice in PHCA and to preserve and enhance the mixed-use character of the neighborhood.

 Today Piedmont Heights honors the rich heritage of its roots in old Easton and takes great pride in characterizing itself, quite aptly, as a “small town in the big city.”

-For a more complete history of Piedmont Heights Extended History of Piedmont Heights
+For a more complete history of Piedmont Heights Piedmont Heights History.pdf

 Today, over 2,000 households make up Piedmont Heights.
 Currently, the neighborhood borders are Piedmont Avenue/Road (east), the no longer in use Norfolk Southern railroad bed (west), and I-85 (north).